Danielle Steel: Writing style

-Steel's novels, often described as "formulaic," tend to involve the characters in a crisis that threatens their relationship.
+Steel's novels, often described as "formulaic", tend to involve the characters in a crisis that threatens their relationship.
 The novels sometimes explore the world of the rich and famous and frequently deal with serious life issues like illness, death, loss, family crises, and relationships.
-There are claims that her popular story lines are based on the events of her life.
-Despite a reputation among critics for writing "fluff", Steel often delves into the less savory aspects of human nature, including incest, suicide, divorce, war, and even the Holocaust.
-As time has progressed, Steel's writing has evolved.
-Her later heroines tend to be stronger and more authoritative, who, if they do not receive the level of respect and attention they desire from a man, move on to a new life.
-In recent years Steel has also been willing to take more risks with her plots.
+There are claims that her popular story lines are based on the events of her life..
+Reviewers note that Steel's plots in recent years have evolved beyond the traditional romance-genre tropes.
 Ransom focuses more on suspense than romance, and follows three sets of seemingly unconnected characters as their lives begin to intersect.
-Toxic Bachelors departs from her usual style by telling the story through the eyes of the three title characters, men who are relationship phobic and ultimately discover their true loves.
+Toxic Bachelors departs from her usual style by telling the story through the eyes of the three title characters, men who are relationship-phobic and ultimately discover their true loves.

 To avoid comparisons to her previous novels, Steel does not write sequels.
 Although many of her earliest books were released with initial print runs of 1 million copies, by 2004 her publisher had decreased the number of books initially printed to 650,000 due to the decline in book purchasing.
 However, her fan base was still extremely strong at that time, with Steel's books selling out atop charts worldwide.